Entry requirements (adult nursing)

 - International Baccalaureate (IB)

-You may be asked to achieve a certain level in these alternative qualifications, for example a merit or distinction in the case of BTEC.
+You may need to achieve a certain level, for example a merit or distinction in the case of BTEC.
+It might be possible to combine academic qualifications with vocational qualifications.
+For example, an A level and a BTEC qualification.

-Before starting an Access course, always check with universities to ensure that the qualification is an acceptable entry requirement.
+Before starting any qualifications, always check with universities to ensure that you would be accepted onto an adult nursing course.

 Other routes into adult nursing

-Nursing degree apprenticeships are being developed.
+Nursing degree apprenticeships are available with some employers.
 Increasing opportunities for current healthcare support staff to apply for nursing associate apprenticeships are also expected.
-This may lead to nursing degrees or nurse degree apprenticeships.
+This can lead to nursing degrees or nurse degree apprenticeships.

 Want to learn more?